fivenine-zurich/UnifiedMaps/README.md

  * iOS - AppDelegate.cs file, in the FinishedLaunching method.
  * Android - MainActivity.cs file, in the OnCreate method.
- * Windows Store - MainPage.xaml.cs file, in the MainPage constructor.
 Once the NuGet package has been added and the initialization method called inside each application, the UnifiedMaps APIs can be used in the common PCL or Shared Project code.

 ## Platform Configuration